openstack/openstack-manuals/doc/hot-guide/source/basic_resources.rst

 Attach a volume to an instance
 ------------------------------

-Use the ``OS::Cinder::VolumeAttachment`` resource to attach a volume to an instance.
+Use the :hotref:`OS::Cinder::VolumeAttachment` resource to attach a volume to an instance.

 The following example creates a volume and an instance, and attaches the volume to the instance: